huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 : UDP

 Assignee:
-: IESG
+: IETF DPRIVE Chairs

 Contact:
-: IETF Chair
+: Brian Haberman

 Description:
 : DNS query-response protocol run over DTLS or QUIC

 Reference:
-: This document
+: {{!RFC7858}}{{?RFC8094}} This document

+The TEMPORARY assignment expires 13th December 2022.

-Additionally IANA is requested to update the Description for TCP port 853 to be 'DNS query-response protocol run over TLS' for consistency.
+Additionally, IANA is requested to update the Description field for the corresponding TCP port 853 allocation to be 'DNS query-response protocol run over TLS' for consistency and clarity.

 ### Port number 784 for experimentations